 - Set up a Chatterbooks reading group

-- Get young people with literacy needs to complete the Six Book Challenge
+- Get young people with literacy needs to take part in Reading Ahead

 Not only can you use the World Book Day materials to promote the day itself, but you can harness the momentum of World Book Day to promote your library in general.
-Download the World Book Day 2015 Chatterbooks pack now for a selection of books for your Chatterbooks groups to read and discuss – plus further book suggestions and activity and discussion ideas for children of all ages.
+Look out for the 2016 World Book Day Chatterbooks pack coming soon for a selection of books for your Chatterbooks groups to read and discuss – plus further book suggestions and activity and discussion ideas for children of all ages.

 Free World Book Day posters will be sent to every library authority.
 The events poster includes space for you to advertise any special events you have planned on or around World Book Day.